 At the London Fashion Week, I had a chance to wear a white dress designed by Ben Adams.
 I felt like Cleopatra in this dress.
 Here is some more info about the guy behind the design and his interests in the fashion industry.

 Ben Adams studied designing and pattern cutting whilst at London College of Fashion.
 During this time his garments have featured in various magazines and he continues to create womenswear designs for clients and is currently working towards his own S/S 2015 Collection.
-When studying at London College of Fashion Ben started his modeling career, now based with one of London’s leading boutique agencies Sapphire models.
-Ben has worked with some of the top names in fashion for both his modeling and designing skills including: Rankin, Fault Magazine, Matthew Williamson and Martin Grant.
+When studying at London College of Fashion Ben started his modelling career, now based with one of London’s leading boutique agencies Sapphire models.
+Ben has worked with some of the top names in fashion for both his modelling and designing skills including Rankin, Fault Magazine, Matthew Williamson and Martin Grant.